moosetechnology/FamixDiff/resources/docs/DevelopperDocumentation.md

-# FamixDiff: Developper Documentation
+# FamixDiff: Developer Documentation

-The computation of the diff happens in the class `FamixDiffResolver` and is launched via the method `#computeDiff`.
+The computation of the diff happens in the class `FamixDiffResolver` and is triggered via the method `#computeDiff`.

-We start by doing the diff between the entities, then we do the diff between the associations.
+We start by computing the diff between entities, followed by computing the diff between associations.

 <!-- TOC -->